wuub/SublimeREPL/doc/index.rst

 REPL views
 ^^^^^^^^^^

 A :class:`ReplView` instance is a coupling between a REPL instance and a Sublime view.
 Its main responsibility  is to create Sublime views and maintain the loops that read from, and write to, the REPL.

 * The incoming data *from* the REPL is read in a separate thread using :class:`ReplReader`, because read operations are assumed to be blocking
 * The outgoing data is written into the REPL by ReplView's method py:method:`update_view_loop`.
-This method is called by ReplView's constructor at the very end and, as long as the associated REPL object is alive, reschedules itself with Sublime's py:method:`set_timeout`.
+This method is called by ReplView's constructor at the very end and, as long as the associated REPL object is alive, will reschedule itself with Sublime's py:method:`set_timeout`.